paolonit/ds4l/README.md

 ## Configuration
-To specify how the layout should be setup, go to the *config.txt* file.
+To specify how the layout should be setup, go to the *key_map.config* file.
 Here, just type in the desired keyboard input for the appropriate DSL4 buttons.
 Save the file, and restart the program if necessary.

 ## Usage